jason-anca/VuLPES-Web-App/README.md

 - Validation checking if partition key and sort key already exist in the database.
 Prevents duplicates.
 - Read entries from Database.
 - Ability to delete entries from the Database using Primary Key (accountId) and Sort Key (DoB)
+- Ability to update entries in the Database table using Primary Key (accountId) and Sort Key (DoB).
+Currently updates **ONLY** Name, Password and Username.